 Thyroid Blood Tests (or Panels) need to be thorough and comprehensive.
-The ability for your body to heal could depend on the outcome of one of these tests.
+The ability for your body to heal could depend on the outcome of one these tests.
 Missing or skipping a step could also hinder finding your root cause.
-The thyroid, and all the mechanisms vital for proper function, can have many different variables which is why ALL of the following tests are very important.
-So do your research and be prepared for your doctor's appointment.
+The thyroid and all the mechanisms vital for proper function can have many different variables which is why ALL of the following tests are very important.
+So do your research and be prepared for your doctor’s appointment.

 - Complete Thyroid Panel (CTP): includes ALL of the following: TSH, Free T3, Free T4, Total T3, T3 Uptake TPO & TgAb (Hashimoto’s), TSI (Graves) and Reverse T3.